web-stories/impress.js/README.md

 acceleration support in your browser.
 This depends on the browser, your operating system and even kind of graphic hardware you have in your machine.

-For browsers not supporting CSS3 3D transforms impress.js adds `impress-not-supported` class on `#impress` element, so fallback styles can be applied to make all the content accessible.
+For browsers not supporting required features, impress.js adds `impress-not-supported` class on `body` element, so fallback styles can be applied to make all the content accessible.

 ### Even more explanation and technical stuff